Jorge Macri: Chief of Government of Buenos Aires

 Macri stepped down as Mayor of Vicente López on 1 December 2021.
 The following day, he was appointed as Minister of Government by Horacio Rodríguez Larreta.

 In 2023, he announced his candidacy for Chief of Government of Buenos Aires.
-In response three legal challenges against Macri's candidacy were presented by Vanisa Biasi of the Workers' Left Front as well as Eugenio Artaza and Juan Pablo Chiesa from the Renewal Front.
+In response three legal challenges against Macri's candidacy were presented by Vanina Biasi of the Workers' Left Front as well as Eugenio Artaza and Juan Pablo Chiesa from the Renewal Front.
 They contended that his candidacy violated article 97 of the Buenos Aires City constitution, which states that in order to be elected, among other things, the candidate must “have a routine and permanent residence in the city no less than five years prior to the election date."
 However, the electoral court said that documents provided by Macri’s lawyers gave sufficient proof of his residency in two city addresses between 1981 and 2006 as well as voting records and allowed him to run.

 Following his approval to run as the candidate of Republican Proposal, he was endorsed by the incumbent Larreta, presidential candidate Patricia Bullrich and Mauricio Macri.
 He won the PASO on 13 August 2023 with 29% of the votes, one percent more than his challenger Martín Lousteau of Radical Civic Union, earning the endorsement of Juntos por el Cambio.

 He went on to win the Buenos Aires City mayoral elections with 49.3% of the votes held concurrently with the general elections.
 However, it was less than a simple majority of 50% of the votes meaning a run-off on November 19 against Leandro Santoro, representing Union for the Homeland who got 32.3% of the votes.
 Macri said during his victory speech at Juntos por el Cambio headquarters after the first round results were announced; “We feel great joy.”
 Javier Milei of La Libertad Avanza, who came in second at the presidential election and advanced to the runoff, endorsed Macri after the first-round results.
 Days later, Santoro withdrew, stating that "A realistic assessment of these electoral results […] lead us to believe that it would be unwise to force a run-off", meaning Macri was automatically elected Chief of Government of Buenos Aires, succeeding Larreta.

 Macri, along with Mauricio Macri and Bullrich, endorsed Milei in the second round over Sergio Massa of Union for the Homeland.
 Milei later won the run-off with 56% of the vote in what was described as a historic election, becoming the next President.
 Both Macri and Mauricio Macri congratulated Milei, wishing luck to his incoming presidency.
 Jorge Macri took office on 7 December 2023 (three days earlier than expected), while Milei was (as planned) inaugurated on 10 December 2023.

 Macri spoke several times against cycling infrastructure during his campaign.
 Bike lanes began to be quietly removed in December 2024.